-For bladder cancer, the stage is determined based on the results of the sample removed during a TURBT (see the Diagnosis section) and whether the cancer has spread to other parts of the body, which is determined by imaging tests, a physical examination, and laboratory tests.
+For bladder cancer, the stage is determined based on examining the sample removed during a TURBT (see Diagnosis) and finding out whether the cancer has spread to other parts of the body.

 Here are more details on each part of the TNM system for bladder cancer.

 Using the TNM system, the "T" plus a letter and/or number (0 to 4) is used to describe the size and location of the tumor.
 Some stages are also divided into smaller groups that help describe the tumor in even more detail.
 If there is more than 1 tumor, the lowercase letter "m" (multiple) is added to the "T" stage category.
 Specific tumor stage information is listed below.

 T0 (T plus zero): There is no evidence of a primary tumor in the bladder.

 Ta: This refers to noninvasive papillary carcinoma.
 This type of growth often is found on a small section of tissue that easily can be removed with TURBT.
 However, it tends to come back after treatment.